New Horizons Medical

 New Horizons Medical - Quincy, MA

-New Horizons Medical is a mental health and substance abuse treatment facility located at 500 Congress Street, Suite 2-g in the 02169 zip code in Quincy, MA.
+New Horizons Medical is a substance and mental health treatment center located at 500 Congress Street, Suite 2-g in the 02169 zip code in Quincy, MA.
 It is operated by a private for-profit organization.
-New Horizons Medical provides administers naltrexone, buprenorphine maintenance and relapse prevention from naltrexone.
-Some of the treatment approaches used by New Horizons Medical include relapse prevention, DBT and cognitive behavioral therapy.
-New Horizons Medical also specializes in detox services and offers inpatient opioid detox, inpatient alcohol detoxification and methamphetamines detoxification.
-New Horizons Medical provides regular outpatient treatment, outpatient rehabilitation and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders, residential substance use treatment and inpatient detox services.
-Other addiction treatment offered includes general addiction disorder treatment and gambling disorder treatment.
+New Horizons Medical provides administers naltrexone, buprenorphine detox and relapse prevention from naltrexone.
+Some of the treatment approaches used by New Horizons Medical include cognitive behavioral therapy, DBT and relapse prevention.
+New Horizons Medical also specializes in detox services and offers inpatient opioid detoxification, inpatient alcohol detoxification and cocaine detoxification.
+New Horizons Medical provides regular outpatient treatment, outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides residential substance use treatment, inpatient detox services and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+Other addiction treatment offered includes general addiction disorder treatment and treatment for gambling disorder.

 Address: 500 Congress Street, Suite 2-G, Quincy, MA 02169